-Rumors persisted about the hotel project’s lack of economic viability as sales for lots to build small private cottages to surround the hotel faltered.
+Rumors persisted about the hotel project’s lack of economic viability along with the affordable motorcycle transport system as sales for lots to build small private cottages to surround the hotel faltered.

 The hotel finally opened to great fanfare on July 29, 1892 even as some workers continued putting the finishing touches on some of the hotel’s interior.